Skip to content

 jessica chou squarespace photography example

 Jessica Chou is an excellent example of a (extreme) minimalist Squarespace photography site.
-While there’s very little text content and the navigation bar is super plain, Jessica added A TON of images to do all the talking.
+While there is very little text content and the navigation bar is very plain, Jessica added a lot of images to do all the talking.

-The home page is long, but loading content on scroll keeps you in focus, forgetting about time.
-The only downside is that there’s no footer and no back-to-top button, so scrolling back can be a little annoying.
+The home page is long, but loading content on scroll keeps you engaged and helps you forget about time.
+The only downside is that there’s no footer and back-to-top button, so scrolling back can be annoying.

 Note: You’re a photographer, so let your photographs do the talking (you don’t necessarily need a ton of text, and Jessica Chou’s website is a terrific illustration of that).